zsniko/EDNet/README.md

 # [EDNet: Edge-Optimized Small Target Detection in UAV Imagery](https://github.com/zsniko/EDNet)

-This repository contains the implementation of EDNet, an improved target detection framework for drones.
+This repository contains the implementation of EDNet, an improved target detection framework for edge computing on drones.
 <p align="center">
   <img src="images/benchmark.png" width=100%>
 </p>

 EDNet is an enhanced target detection framework based on improved YOLOv10, optimized for detecting tiny targets in drone imagery.
 Key innovations include:
 - **Cross Concat Strategy & XS Detection Head**: Improved fine-grained feature fusion and multi-scale context.
-- **C2f-FCAA Block**: Uniquely designed faster context anchor attention for better feature extraction with reduced computational complexity.
+- **C2f-FCA Block**: Uniquely designed faster context anchor attention for better feature extraction with reduced computational complexity.
-- **WIoU Loss**: Enhanced bounding box regression.
+- **WIoUv3 Loss**: Enhanced bounding box regression.

 EDNet is available in seven sizes, from Tiny to XL.
 It outperforms YOLOv10 variants at a larger size starting from the S variant, achieves up to a 5.6% gain in mAP@50 with significantly fewer parameters.
 With hardware acceleration, EDNet variants operate at speeds ranging from 16 to 55 FPS on an iPhone 12, providing a scalable and efficient solution for edge-based object detection in challenging drone imagery.